Skip Navigation

 • Academically at risk

-• Have diagnosed learning challenges that impede performing to his/her potential
+• Has been diagnosed with learning challenges that impede performing to his/her potential

-• Attention Deficit Hyperactivity Disorders: inattention, hyperactive, combined
+• Attention Deficit Hyperactivity Disorders: inattention, hyperactivity, combined

 • Disorders on the Spectrum: Autism, Pervasive Developmental Disorder, Asperger’s